 - 1.1 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
-They may be abused by an adult or adults or another child or children. - 1.2 Children are any people who have not yet reached their 18th birthday; a 16-year-old, whether living independently, in further education, in the armed forces or in hospital, is a child and is entitled to the same protection and services as anyone younger.
-KCSIE now applies to providers of post 16 education as set out Education and Training (Welfare of Children) Act 2021 - 1.3 Child protection is part of safeguarding and promoting the welfare of children and refers to activity undertaken to protect specific children who are suffering, or likely to suffer, significant harm, or significant harm is suggested.
+They may be abused by an adult or adults or another child or children. - 1.2 Children are any people who have not yet reached their 18th birthday; a 16-year-old, whether living independently, in further education, in the armed forces or in hospital, is a child and is entitled to the same protection and services as anyone younger. - 1.3 Child protection is part of safeguarding and promoting the welfare of children and refers to activity undertaken to protect specific children who are suffering, or likely to suffer, significant harm. - 1.4 Early help means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years to teenage years. - 1.5 Harm is ill treatment or impairment of health and development, including impairment suffered from seeing or hearing the ill treatment of another.

-- 1.4 Early help means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years to teenage years. - 1.5 Harm is ill treatment or impairment of health and development, including impairment suffered from seeing or hearing the ill treatment of another. - 1.6 Safeguarding children is the action we take to promote the welfare of children and protect them from harm.
-Safeguarding and promoting the welfare of children is defined as: - protecting children from maltreatment; - preventing the impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- 1.6 Safeguarding children is the action we take to promote the welfare of children and protect them from harm.
+Safeguarding and promoting the welfare of children is defined as: - protecting children from maltreatment; - preventing impairment of children's health and development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.